Money laundering supervision: the fit and proper test

 Find out about the checks applying to money service businesses and trust or company service providers.

-The fit and proper test is a check to make sure that you and certain other people involved in running the business meet the requirements of the Money Laundering Regulations.
+The fit and proper test is a series of checks carried out by HM Revenue and Customs (HMRC) to make sure that you and certain people involved in running your business meet the requirements of the Money Laundering Regulations.